 And that's after paying an enormous acquisition cost to get him.

 Per Rosenthal, the Orioles want two young and controllable starting pitchers for Machado.
 That's a big ask under any circumstances.
-It's a bigger ask a time when good starters are suddenly hard to find.
+It's a bigger ask at a time when good starters are suddenly hard to find.
 According to FanGraphs WAR, starting pitchers just had their worst year of the 30-team era (since 1998).

 The ideal team to acquire Machado therefore would ideally be able to slot him at shortstop or third base, must have young starters to spare and, above all, must be a good enough contender to justify giving them up for him.

 The Los Angeles Dodgers, Washington Nationals, Chicago Cubs, Houston Astros and Cleveland Indians are set at short and third.
-For them, a deal for Machado is simply unnecessary.
+For them, a deal for Machado is unnecessary.

 Machado could fit with either the San Francisco Giants or Los Angeles Angels, but not at shortstop.
 Besides, neither is rich with young pitching.
 Or ensured for contention in 2018.
 For them, a deal for Machado is a huge gamble they probably can't make.